• Skip to primary navigation

 Instructions

-• Preheat the oven to 500°F and adjust a rack to the center.
+• Preheat the oven to 475°F and adjust a rack to the center.

-• Generously coat a baking sheet with olive oil.
+• Line a sheet pan with parchment paper and generously coat it with olive oil.
 Add the roughly chopped parsnips and mix them into the oil - dredging them through and coating both sides.

 • Then do the same thing with the baby parsnip slices, keeping them all in one area, as you'll be removing them from the oven before the rest.
 Generously sprinkle all of the parsnips with salt and pepper.